BLUE HORIZON, BOOK 2

 Renny Thornton strapped the VR interface goggles to his forehead, “I can’t make any promises, but I’ll do my best.”
 The cheetah lay down on the medical examination table, a spider web of wires connected to the goggles and sensors registering his vital signs.
 The surgical database was triple-shielded against power fluxes, and was the only remaining terminal in operation.
 It was their one way in.

 “Okay,” Pockets began, “you’ll be riding on a beam of electronic data, shot directly into your brain.
-The way VR works is that it stimulates pre-existing brain pathways so that what you are going to be experiencing is going to have a feeling of deja-vu.
+The way this VR works is that it stimulates pre-existing brain pathways so that what you are going to be experiencing is going to have a feeling of deja-vu.
 Your mind will accustom itself to the digital information and show you the virtual world as an extension of your own memories.
 You will not have to speak or move, but you will have to get used to navigating your way through using only your mind.”

 “Gotcha,” Renny replied.